DonLiangGit/android_functions_collection/README.md

     3. `create an XML file for string resources`
     4. `create an XML file for display each item (type: TextView)`
     5. `create ArrayAdapter to get the string[]`
+  3. To apply Swipe Views, import all the files in that folder.
 * Icon:
   1. copy icons image seperately to `drawable` folder under `res`;
   2. change `android:icon="@drawable/your_icon_name` in `AndroidManifest.xml`;